-Navigating the singles’ scene is not easy for anyone, whether or not you have Autism Spectrum Disorder (ASD).
-Nevertheless, adults with ASD must hurdle far more obstacles than their typically developing peers to thrive in a world of dating.
-As an adult with ASD, you may go through your entire adult life without having much interest in romance or dating.
-If you are interested, though, this article contains some tips on getting started.
-If you are a parent or a friend of an adult with ASD, your job is to make sure that the person knows that you are open and available for support.
+Navigating the singles’ scene is not easy for anyone, whether or not you are on the autism spectrum.
+Nevertheless, autistic adults may need to hurdle far more obstacles than their neurotypical peers to thrive in a world of dating.
+Some autistic adults go through their entire adult life without having much interest in romance or dating, while others are very interested and actively pursue romantic relationships.
+If you are interested, this article contains some tips on getting started.
+If you are a parent or a friend of an autistic adult, your job is to make sure that the person knows that you are open and available for support.

 Where to meet people?

-Some people (even those without ASD) say that meeting people is the hardest part of dating.
+Some people (including neurotypical people) say that meeting people is the hardest part of dating.
 Singles often go to bars to meet each other, but in reality, very few couples actually meet at a bar “singles scene.”
-If you have ASD, going up to someone new in a bar and striking up a conversation may seem particularly ineffective.
+If you are autistic, going up to someone new in a bar and striking up a conversation may seem particularly difficult or ineffective.
 Rest assured, there are many other ways to meet someone.

 The best place to start is to look at what you do each day.
 Where do you go?
 How do you get there?
 Take the time to really notice the people you encounter on public transportation and at your favorite places to visit.
 Be careful of your workplace, however, as romantic relationships at work are often discouraged, and sometimes even forbidden.
 One reason for this is that it can create an awkward work environment if one person is not romantically interested in the other or if the relationship doesn’t work out for another reason.